hyprwm/hyprland-wiki/pages/Nix/Hyprland on Home Manager.md

 };
 ```

-Make sure not to mix versions of Hyprland and XDPH.
-If in your NixOS module you've
+Make sure **not** to mix versions of Hyprland and XDPH.
-set your Hyprland package to be from the flake, you should do the same for your
+If your NixOS config uses Hyprland from the flake, you should also use XDPH from the flake.
-XDPH package as well.
-The same goes for if you set the Home Manager Hyprland
-module package to `null`, you should also set the XDPH package to `null`.
+If you set the Home Manager Hyprland module package to `null`, you should also set the XDPH package to `null`.

 ### Programs don't work in systemd services, but do on the terminal